What is Chemical Equilibrium?

 Why is Chemical Equilibrium called Dynamic Equilibrium?

-The stage at which the rate of forward reaction is equal to the rate of backward reaction is called an equilibrium stage.
+The stage at which the rate of the forward reaction is equal to the rate of backward reaction is called an equilibrium stage.
 At this point, the number of reactant molecules converting into products and product molecules into reactants are the same.
 The same equilibrium can be carried out with the same reactants anywhere with similar conditions with continuous interchanging of molecules hence chemical equilibrium is dynamic.

 Types of Chemical Equilibrium